 - How many hours of support from volunteers can be expected each week?

-- If palliative treatments such as radiation, chemotherapy, or blood transfusions are needed for symptom control, does the hospice provide this therapy?
+- If palliative treatments such as radiation, chemotherapy, or blood transfusions are needed for symptom control, does your hospice provide this therapy?

-- What support does this hospice provide to the family after the patient dies?
+- What support does your hospice provide families after a death?